Sleep deprivation is an extremely common problem faced by many of my clients in private practice.

 Another cause is low bedtime cortisol, which has caused issues with falling or staying asleep at bedtime.
 Low cortisol seems to cause high adrenaline, and the latter results in a fitful sleep pattern during the night.

 Get tested.
-There are a range of test which check for cortisol within the body.
+There are a range of tests which check for cortisol within the body.
 A simple test we undertake at the clinic is called a Baseline Hormone Profile test.
 This test simply tests whether you have a high or low level of cortisol within the body.

 2) WAKING UP ANYWHERE AROUND 3 – 4 AM